 Ways IoT is transforming HVAC or Smart heating and cooling

 Internet of Things (or simply IoT) is the network of devices connected with each other through the internet.
-In the consumers market, IoT is most commonly used for home automation.
+In the consumers market, IoT software solutions are most commonly used for home automation.
 The IoT technology stack allows you to remotely control any device you use in your everyday life, whether it is a lamp or a heater.
 The combination of devices with automated systems helps to gather information, process it, and create an action.
 Collected data helps devices learn and perform better in the future.

 Devices inside the network may be connected with wires or wireless.
 Although cable connection is more reliable, wireless solutions are more mobile and easier to deploy.
 No additional constructional works are required.
 There are four main types of IoT wireless networks: cellular, LAN/PAN, LPWAN, and mesh protocols.
 The device inside the network may communicate directly or through a hab.
 To make controlling the IoT network more convenient you might also plug in a clever assistant, like Amazon Alexa or Siri.

 Although the elements of HVAC have existed since the early 1900s, it wasn’t until the 1980s when the American Society of Heating, Refrigerating, and Air-Conditioning Engineers set the minimum requirements for the energy efficiency of architecture designs.
 Those requirements reference such areas of construction as wall and ceiling isolation, window and door placement, lighting fixtures, and HVAC equipment productivity.
 Standard 90.1 is considered to be a major milestone in HVAC history since it motivated engineers to think about the reduction of energy consumption.